jaume-rsl/SQL/README.md

 # SQL

-From an Euroovision festival dataset:
+From an Eurovision festival dataset:
 ```SQL
 -- Return unique countries and use an alias
   SELECT